-Euro Cup betting odds 2016 are now widely available online like NRL betting odds at the majority of the better-known sportsbooks.
+Euro Cup betting odds 2016 are now widely available online at the majority of the better-known sportsbooks.
 The Euro Cup is also known as the UEFA European Championship, the UEFA Euro or simply the Euro.
 It will be the 15th time these matches are held in this format, it being a quadrennial men’s football championship for European nations, and will be taking place in France from the 10th of June to the 10th of July 2016.
 Spain has triumphed in these competitions for the last two Cups.

 Current Format for the Euro Cup